Five short debates in the Lords

 Lords Thursday debates

 One Thursday each month, the House of Lords holds four short debates (one hour each) in Grand Committee.
-On Thursday 13 October, members debated the following subjects:
+On Thursday 23 November from 1pm, members debated the following subjects:

 Watch and read

-Short debates are an opportunity for members to draw the government’s attention to concerns and hold it to account.
-They last for about 60 minutes and a minister or spokesperson responds on behalf of the government at the end.
+Questions for Short Debate are an opportunity for members to draw the government’s attention to concerns and hold it to account.
+They last for about 60 minutes.
+A minister or spokesperson responds on behalf of the government.